Cognigy/Documentation/docs/ai/administer/access/management-ui.md

   <figcaption>Creating a new user is simple</figcaption>
 </figure>

-You can add a user (identified by an email address) to multiple organizations and how the user can log in for their organization can be found on [Login for Users in multiple organization](../../installation/AI-login.md#log-in-to-multiple-organizations) page.
+You can add a user (identified by an email address) to multiple organizations.
+Details about how the user can log in to their organization can be found on the [Login for Users in multiple organization](../../installation/access-to-cognigy-ai.md#multiple-organizations) page.

 If you click on one of the already existing users, a details page opens and displays you certain information about the user.
 The most important things you can do here are: